eCards Documentation

 How to customize the eCards appearance

-Recently added in our eCards plugin, a new set of options to customize the appearance of eCard thumbnails is now available.
+Recently added to our eCards plugin, a new set of options to customize the appearance of eCard thumbnails is now available.

 Card Grid